CESSProject/doc-v2/storage-node/running.md

 **Remove all chain data**

 {% hint style="warning" %}
-**Warning hints** Do not perform this operation unless the CESS network has been redeployed and it is confirmed that the data can be cleared.
+Do not perform this operation unless the CESS network has been redeployed and it is confirmed that the data can be cleared.
 {% endhint %}

 ```bash